Hugo Troll Race: Reception

 Upon its initial release, Hugo Troll Race has been downloaded more than 1 million times in just three days, making it the most downloaded app in 25 countries and the most successful Danish game for iOS.
 The game received mostly positive reviews, although some were mixed.
 Some reviewers also pointed out to the saturation of the mobile market with similar titles such as Temple Run.

 Legacy

 A spin-off skateboard-themed endless runner titled Ronaldo & Hugo: Superstar Skater (or Super Stars: Ronaldo & Hugo) and starring Cristiano Ronaldo was released in June 2015.
-An official sequel titled Hugo Troll Race 2 was announced in December 2015, along with its teaser trailer.
-The game was soft-launched to test the market before its official release in Q1 2016.
+An official sequel titled Hugo Troll Race 2 was soft-launched to test the market before its official release in Q1 2016.
 It introduces several new features, including boss battles against Hugo's archenemy Scylla.